 Around 880s a small group of shepherd children experienced visions of light descending from the sky above the mountains of Montserrat.
 This light gave them joy and happiness.
 For some time children and their parents witnessed such visions of light and overwhelming sensations, which made them believe that this is a sign from God.

-When the same visions were experienced by local vicar and a cave was found with an image of Virgin Mary, this place became a religious sanctuary.
+When the same visions were experienced by the local vicar and a cave was found with an image of the Virgin Mary, this place became a religious sanctuary.

 There is an information center in one of the buildings in the complex, where you can get a map of the surrounding mountains and hiking trails in them.